cozy/cozy-stack/doc/architecture.md

 Our code is Open Source, external contributors can review it.
 If they (you?) find a weakness, please contact us by sending an email to security AT cozycloud.cc.
-This is a mailing-list specially setup for responsible disclosure of security weaknesses in Cozy Cloud.
+This is a mailing-list specially setup for responsible disclosure of security weaknesses in Cozy.
 We will respond in less than 72 hours.

 When a security flaw is found, the process is the following: